 When I got to the theater, I asked several of the employees what it was like to work again after the pandemic.
 One of them was extremely outspoken: He was outraged that people would go into the theater without masks, did not believe they should even be opened while the pandemic still rages and was convinced he and his coworkers were being put in unnecessary danger.
 It was obvious that he was scared, and none of his colleagues seemed to blame him.
 Our conversation stuck with me as I sat in the auditorium, where I was joined by my partner and a handful of fellow moviegoers in the way back.

 While public health experts continue to debate whether and how we should reopen our society, the employee's underlying point is reflected in the themes of the movie.
 Like the characters in "A Quiet Place Part II," we have been forced to inhabit a universe very different from the one we've known most of our lives.
 A deadly menace surrounds us, one we don't fully understand and struggle even to detect, and to stay safe we have to quickly learn a whole new system of "rules" — public health guidelines in our world, stealth tactics in Krasinski's fictional one.
-We have also had to watch as the ugliest sides of human nature have been brought to the fore, be it the feral humans who have survived in the "Quiet Place" universe or the people here who refuse to wear masks and get vaccinated.
+We have also had to watch as the ugliest sides of human nature have been brought to the fore, be it from the feral humans who have survived in the "Quiet Place" universe or the people here who refuse to wear masks and get vaccinated.

 Obviously the filmmakers could not have known how much their narrative would resonate with audiences in 2021, given that the movie was made before the outbreak.
 Yet because "A Quiet Place Part II" happens to share these powerful parallels, and because it is made by such talented people, it winds up being an unintentional allegory for this moment in our collective history.
 I'd recommend it to horror fans even if the COVID-19 pandemic had never happened, but I can't think of a more fitting way to return to movie theaters in our frightening new world than with this particular tall tale.